Vegan Sugar Cookies

 When you’re ready to defrost, transfer the cookies to a plate or wire rack and let them sit and room temperature for a few hours.

-The consistency of the dough will vary depending on which type of vegan butter you use.
+The consistency of the dough will vary depending on which type of vegan margarine you use.

 Let it chill in the fridge before altering the recipe but if it’s too dry after chilling, add a splash of soy milk.
 If it’s too wet or sticks to your hands, add more flour.